valhalla/valhalla/docs/algorithms.md

 MMP uses a Hidden Markov Model (HMM) approach, proposed by [Paul Newson and John Krumm in 2009](http://research.microsoft.com/en-us/um/people/jckrumm/Publications%202009/map%20matching%20ACM%20GIS%20camera%20ready.pdf), to solve the map matching problem.
-The map-matching problem was modelled as follows: given a sequence of GPS measurements (observations in terms of HMM), each measurement has to match one of a set of potential candidate road segments (hidden states in terms of
+The map-matching problem is modelled as follows: given a sequence of GPS measurements (observations in terms of HMM), each measurement has to match one of a set of potential candidate road segments (hidden states in terms of